vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 ## Bootstrap Machine
 The bootstrap machine is the laptop, host, or server on which you download and run the Tanzu CLI.
 This is where the initial bootstrapping of a management or stand-alone cluster occurs before it is pushed to the platform where it will run.
+You run tanzu, kubectl and other commands on the bootstrap machine.
+The bootstrap machine can be a local physical machine or a VM that you access via a console window or client shell.

 ## Tanzu Kubernetes Grid Installer